RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/15_LVM_Possible_Questions.md

 ### QUESTION #15.2:
 Extend the Logical Volume you created, LV1 by 2GB.
-Here is what you will learn:
 <br/><br/>
 Again, DexTutor's tutorial can be found <a href="https://www.youtube.com/watch?v=N3HFDvV-d-w">here</a>
 ***